-Here’s some news about a discovery that could change the way osteoporosis is diagnosed, making DEXA scans obsolete.
+Here's some news about a discovery that could change the way osteoporosis is diagnosed, making DXA (previously DEXA) scans obsolete.

 It would also be quicker, safer, and potentially much less expensive.
 Dr. Mark Towler, a researcher at the University of Limerick in Ireland, found that disulphide bond levels (which are instrumental in binding protein molecules to each other) are lower in people who have been diagnosed with osteoporosis.

-This method could even be used with fingernail clippings, so it would be possible to send your nails into a lab for testing and avoid the radiation exposure of DEXA scans.
+This method could even be used with fingernail clippings, so it would be possible to send your nails into a lab for testing and avoid the radiation exposure of DXA scans.

 The BQT device is not yet available.
 Patents are in the works, indicating that there are helpful and exciting developments on the horizon.
 For now, pay special attention to brittle nails and/or white vertical lines I mentioned earlier.